githuborzero/bakuhatsu/.github/README.md

 # BAKUHATSU

-COMP 8082-2714 Database and Project Management Project
+##COMP 8082-2714 Database and Project Management Project

+A React, Express, MySQL, Node application that allows users to create blends of marijuana strains.